Right Whales at Risk

 Why Does Speed Matter?

 Boats of any size can kill a whale if a collision occurs.
 Sometimes the death does not occur immediately, but can impair the animal’s health or behavior.
-This makes it susceptible to infection, or—in the case of this latest calf’s death—additional vessel strikes.
+These injuries are likely to result in an infection, weaken its ability to reproduce, and make it unable to avoid additional collisions with oncoming vessels.
 Going slower (10 knots or less) allows you to keep a close eye out for right whales and other protected species.
 If a strike does occur, reducing your speed will lower the chances of it being a fatal collision for the whale.

 Why Should Small Boaters Care?